 We are alarmed by the high rate of transmission and while no cases have been reported in the territory, we feel it is a matter of 'when,' not 'if.'
-To put it in perspective, for the entire year of 2024, the CDC confirmed a total of 285 measles cases and 16 outbreaks in the US while thus far in 2025 there have been 515 cases.
+To put it in perspective, for the entire year of 2024, the CDC confirmed a total of 285 measles cases and 16 outbreaks in the US.
 Our primary concern is the unvaccinated population aged 12 months to six years, with a current vaccination rate of 44.32%.
 This means over half of this vulnerable group is unvaccinated.
 Other high-risk segments include unvaccinated pregnant women and individuals with compromised immune systems.

 5 The Measles-Mumps-Rubella (MMR) vaccine is safe and proven to be the most effective, 6 providing 97% protection against measles.

-Children under 6 months of age, pregnant women, and immunocompromised individuals should not receive the MMR vaccine because it contains live, weakened viruses that could be harmful to their immune systems.
-However, it is recommended that everyone around them - including caregivers and older children - be vaccinated to create a protective barrier.
+Children under 6 months of age, pregnant women, and 7 immunocompromised individuals should not receive the MMR vaccine because it contains live, 8 weakened viruses that could be harmful to their immune systems.
+However, it is recommended 9 that everyone around them - including caregivers and older children - be vaccinated to create a 10 protective barrier.